posva/talk-vuejs-and-typescript-a-complicated-relationship/README.md

-# Vue.js and Typescript a complicated relationship
+# Vue.js and TypeScript a complicated relationship

 Eduardo San Martin Morote - [Twitter](https://twitter.com/posva) - [https://esm.dev](https://esm.dev)

-- Paris Typescript Meetup 03/09/2019
+- Paris TypeScript Meetup 03/09/2019
 - Durée 30m

 ## Description

-Typescript support in Vue.js have been an adventure since the beginning.
+TypeScript support in Vue.js have been an adventure since the beginning.
 Due to how the API is designed, allowing typings in Vue Components heavily relies on generics and ternary types.
 While things are taking a completely different turn with the new Composition API, there is some History we can learn from.
 During this talk we will talk about how to type Vue.js components with its current API and understand why we need to install a few dependencies by taking a look at Vue typings.
 We will also talk about what are the solutions we will be able to use in the future with the new Composition API.

 ## Core concepts